First-principles calculation of electronic and topological properties of low-dimensional tellurium: Results and Discussions

-The effective masses of Te-h were determined from the band structure, close to inflexion points at VBM and CBM.
-Te-h has a higher effective mass than GaAs~\cite{gaas} and GeH~\cite{geh} nanowires, yet it exhibits a comparable electron mobility compared to Si \cite{si1}.
-Yet, the small reduction in Te-h electron and hole mobility helps to reduce current leakage in electronic applications~\cite{tetete}.
-Te-h has 0.484 the free electron effective mass and 0.817 the free hole effective mass.
+The effective masses [Table~\ref{tab:S2}] were extracted from the band structure near the inflection points at the VBM and CBM.
+Te-h effective masses are suggestive of potentially high mobility\cite{gaas,si1,geh}.
+Moreover, the modest reduction in electron and hole mobility in Te-h can help mitigate current leakage in nanoelectronic devices~\cite{tetete}.
+In units of the free-electron mass, the electron effective mass of Te-h is 0.484, while the hole effective mass is 0.817 (see Table~\ref{fig:S2}).

-In Table \ref{tab:z2_invariant_formal} the topological invariant $\mathbb{Z}_2$ for 2D phases of tellurium is shown.
-The topological invariant was calculated according to Ref.\,\cite{WU2017}.
-The buckled kagome and buckled square are topological structures while $\alpha$-Te, $\beta$-Te and buckled pentagonal have trivial topology.
-The topological invariants confirm the results shown in Fig. \ref{fig:2dte_spin} for the spin textures.
+In Table~\ref{tab:Z2}, the topological invariant $\mathbb{Z}_2$ for the 2D phases of tellurium is presented.
+The invariants are calculated following the method described in Ref.,\cite{WU2017}.
+The buckled kagome and buckled square phases exhibit non-trivial topology, whereas $\alpha$-Te, $\beta$-Te, and the buckled pentagonal phase are topologically trivial.
+These topological classifications are consistent with the spin textures shown in Fig.~\ref{fig:2dte_spin}.